Akira Hokuto: Later Career (2002–2006)

 Despite retiring in 2002, Hokuto has wrestled occasionally since then, including a 10-man tag team match for All Japan Pro Wrestling in 2004 where she teamed with her husband Sasaki, Genichiro Tenryu, Katsuhiko Nakajima and Kenshin to defeat RO&D (Jamal, Taiyo Kea, Buchanan, D-Lo Brown and Taka Michinoku).
 In her last match to date on February 11, 2006, at a Kensuke Office show, she took part in a battle royal where the winner would receive ¥120,000.
 The match was eventually won by Minoru Suzuki.
 She also served as the chief executive officer of Hawaii Championship Wrestling for a period of time during a Japan vs. Hawaii feud, as well as engaged in several squash matches against comedy wrestler Stalker Ichikawa, and became the first woman in history to compete in a match in All Japan Pro Wrestling against Kendo Kashin, a match that Hokuto won in just 3 minutes with the aid of outside interference.

 Personal life

 Hokuto married Kensuke Sasaki on October 1, 1995, after Sasaki proposed to her on their first date.
 Hokuto became pregnant in early 1998 and gave birth to her first son, Kennosuke on November 6, 1998.
 Hokuto gave birth to her second son, Seinosuke in March 2003.
 In addition to their two biological children, Hokuto and Kensuke have formed a very strong, almost parental bond with Kensuke's protégé Katsuhiko Nakajima.

+She appears as a playable wrestler in the 2007 video game Wrestle Kingdom 2.

 While retired from active competition, Hokuto has stayed busy raising her family, helping her husband Kensuke run his Kensuke Office/Diamond Ring promotion, and making occasional appearances on Japanese radio and television.